Nasal fracture repair

 Because nasal fractures may affect several parts of the nose at once, such as the septum, the bridge and the tip cartilage, repairing a broken nose is a complex, painstaking procedure that requires a surgeon who is well-versed in the most advanced cosmetic, reconstructive and functional techniques.
 Dr. Kwak holds a double board certification in reconstructive facial plastic surgery and otolaryngology (ENT medicine), and brings to the operating table a lifetime of expertise specifically in nasal surgery.

 During your initial consultation, Dr. Kwak will determine the nature and consequences of the fracture.
 He will gather your medical information such as prior surgeries and current medications, and discuss with you your goals for the procedure.
-If cosmetic changes are desired, Dr. Kwak will outline his treatment plan for your NYC rhinoplasty in addition to the nasal fracture repair.
+If cosmetic changes are desired, Dr. Kwak will outline his treatment plan for your rhinoplasty surgery in addition to the nasal fracture repair.
 Many patients find that this is a perfect time to make long-desired changes to the look of their nose, since they are already undergoing nasal surgery.Get Started

 What can I expect from the procedure?